My Guardians uphold the AEGIS Covid-19 Safe Charter.

 Q: Can guardians arrange homestay accommodation for healthy students during school holidays?

-Q: What happens if a student display symptoms whilst at a homestay provided by an AEGIS accredited guardianship organisation?
+Q: What happens if a student displays symptoms whilst at a homestay provided by an AEGIS accredited guardianship organisation?

-Q: Mixing of households and the rule of six – how does this affect hosting of international students?
+Q: Mixing of households – how does this affect the hosting of international students?

-A: International students are considered part of the family bubble that is hosting them; therefore group size is not limited.
+A: International students are considered part of the family bubble that is hosting them.

-Q: Can a healthy international boarding student stay with a homestay during national lockdown, e.g. for exeat?
+Q: Can a healthy international boarding student stay with a homestay during a national lockdown?